Zilliqa/dev-portal-old/docs/staking-getting-started.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 The seed node requires some configuring before it can successfully join the network and be used for staking.
-Most configuration is contained in constants.xml, which should be in the directory we extracted seed-configuration.tar.gz to.
+Most configuration is contained in `constants.xml`, which should be in the directory we extracted seed-configuration.tar.gz to.
 Minimally, the following changes are required:
 - Change the value of `ENABLE_STAKING_RPC` to `true`
 - **Optional:** Change the value of `SEED_PORT` to `33133` (default), or a port of your choice.
 If you do not select `33133`, be sure to note this down for the subsequent whitelisting step.
   > **Note:** If you have used a port other than 33133, please notify us immediately so that we can adjust our whitelisted port for you.